BusinessLast update: 15/12/2020

 The reopening of nightclubs is not on the agenda at the moment.

-The Prince’s Government has decided that until the 1st of December, several new measures are to be introduced for restaurants:
+The Prince’s Government has decided that until the 19 February, several new measures are to be introduced for restaurants:

-- Before 11 am, between 3 pm and 7 pm and 9.30 pm, only seated restaurant service (lunch/dinner) is permitted (whatever the establishment), with or without the serving of drinks
+- Between 11 am and 3 pm, only seated restaurant service (lunch) is permitted (whatever the establishment), with or without the serving of drinks

 - Serving drinks without food is not permitted

-- Before 11 am, between 3 pm and 7 pm and after 9.30 pm, it is forbidden to serve food and drink on the premises
+- Before 11 am, between 3 pm and 7 pm, it is forbidden to serve food and drink on the premises

 - Service must be undertaken during the authorised time slots and only at the table by the restaurant staff (taking orders, serving and payment)

-- Takeaway sales are permitted, provided that customers adhere strictly to the curfew times
+- Takeaway sales are permitted until 7 pm, provided that customers adhere strictly to the curfew times

-- Bar activities in hotels are authorized until 10 pm for their customers only
+- Bar activities in hotels are authorized for their customers only

 - The breakfast service in hotels is authorized for their customers only